 - ¼ cup orange peel

-- Using a meat pounder, crush cinnamon sticks into bits.
+- Using a meat pounder or rolling pin, crush cinnamon sticks into bits.

 - In a small bowl, mix cinnamon bits, allspice, cloves and orange peel and jar.